wannesdebacker/figma-asset-download/README.md

 ## Features

-- Automatically downloads all assets from a specified Figma file or frame.
+- Automatically downloads all assets from a specified Figma file.
 - Supports configuration via command-line arguments, `.env` files, and interactive prompts.
 - Programmatic API for advanced use cases.
 - Customizable save directory for downloaded assets.